mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 {{< figure src="image/path" class="image-border"  >}}image18.png"
 style="width:6.36055in;height:3.28628in" /

-If you would like to learn more about our governance features, you can check out the [Control Center Guide,](/control-center/) [Control center learning path](https://academy.mendix.com/link/paths/116/Govern-and-Scale-your-App-Landscape-with-Mendix-Control-Center), or the Mendix documentation.
+If you would like to learn more about our governance features, you can check out the [Control Center Guide,](/control-center/) [Control center guide](https://academy.mendix.com/link/paths/116/Govern-and-Scale-your-App-Landscape-with-Mendix-Control-Center), or the Mendix documentation.
 You probably already involved your subject matter experts while you were evaluating Mendix, so they might want to do a deeper dive.

 A lot of these options will become more relevant for you as you scale your Mendix portfolio, so for now, we will just point to a couple of key settings that are important for getting started and launching your first app.